Wild Ones Midcoast Maine Summer 2024 Event Updates

 We’ll explore the differences between “cultivars,” “nativars” and “true native” plants, and each of their possible potential impacts on pollinators and wildlife.

 Next we’ll enjoy a list of side-by-side photo comparisons of “Plant This, Not That,” identifying some basic alternative native species which make transitioning portions of your garden to natives easy.
-The native species in this section have been selected for their similar visual characteristics, bloom time and foliage shapes of often seen cultivars, but possess pollinator / wildlife enhancing qualities cultivars lack.
+The native species in this section have been selected for their similar visual characteristics, bloom time and foliage shapes of often seen cultivars, but possess pollinator and wildlife enhancing qualities that cultivars lack.

 We will also discuss local nursery sources for safely grown native plants, and have some time for Q&A.

-Wild Ones Midcoast Maine chapter’s Camden Native Plant Celebration & Sale is postponed until Fall of 2024.
+Camden Native Plant Celebration & Sale

-Please consider a volunteer position with our chapter.
-Send a message: <[email protected]>
+Please consider a volunteer position with our chapter or for any event.

 Pictured: Black Eyed Susan (rudbekia hirta) image by Lisa Looke, Wild Seed Project